vekexasia/comfoair-esp32/README.md

 ## Custom PCB

 Inside the [docs/pcb folder](docs/pcb) you can find both gerber file and BOM.
 Files are provided as is.
-It's up to you to check correctness of the info.
+It's up to you to check data and schematic correctness.

 This repository is meant to be working with the custom pcb above.
 But you can always buy components separately such as [Waveshare SN65HVD230](https://www.banggood.com/Waveshare-SN65HVD230-CAN-Bus-Module-Communication-CAN-Bus-Transceiver-Development-Board-p-1693712.html?rmmds=myorder&cur_warehouse=CN) and a voltage regulator as well as an ESP32 of your choice and it will work.